-Due to Covid most meetings are being held on the phone virtually on Microsoft Teams.
+Some meetings are held on the phone or virtually on Microsoft Teams.
 School have produced a user guide for parents to support with this.

-Mrs Machin-Short is also availble to help answer any further questions you may have about your child's needs.
+Our SENCo, Mrs Machin-Short is also availble to help answer any further questions you may have about your child's needs.